avan069/RTTLayout2/README.md

 # RTTLayout2

-RTTLayout2 is a Python/Tkinter editor for Falcon BMS `3dCkpit.dat` RTT texture coordinate blocks.
+RTTLayout2 is an editor for Falcon BMS `3dCkpit.dat` RTT texture coordinate blocks.

-## Current MVP
+## What it does

-- Opens a required `3dCkpit.dat`.
+- Opens a `3dCkpit.dat` and display/edit RTT (Real-Time Texture) layout.
-- Parses `rttTarget` and RTT surface lines such as `hud`, `pfl`, `ded`, `rwr`, `mfdleft`, `mfdright`, and `hms`.
-- Shows a resizable RTT canvas at the real target aspect ratio.
-- Uses tabs for texture definitions, HUD 3D definition metrics/diagrams, and a read-only `3dCkpit.dat` output preview.
-- Lets surfaces be selected, dragged, resized from corner handles, snapped to the RTT canvas edge, and edited by pixel fields.
+- For any RTT surface: select, drag, resize from corner handles, snap to the canvas edge, or manually edit dimensions.
-- Supports optional corner resize handles, locked-ratio resizing, and exact 1:1 canvas sizing.
+- Detect and display collisions or out-of-bounds surfaces.
-- Provides slider and mousewheel canvas zoom for inspecting native-size layouts.
+- Pan and zoom the canvas with middle mouse.
 - Changes the `rttTarget` texture resolution and proportionally scales all RTT surface rectangles.
 - Draws precise 1px inclusive borders so the preview matches the declared pixel extent.
+- Can draw internal grids inside each surface to guide modelers/coders in accurate symbology placement.
 - Allows surfaces to be moved outside the RTT target while editing, but blocks export until they are brought back inside.
-- Snaps only to the RTT canvas edge when `Snap to Canvas` is enabled.
 - Can prevent overlap while editing when `Allow Overlap` is unchecked.
-- Can draw internal 0.1 interval grids inside each surface in the editor and exported PNG.
-- Displays the active definition values in real time.
-- Warns when enabled surfaces overlap or fall outside the RTT target, and colors overlapping surfaces red.
-- Saves a clean, aligned RTT block back to `3dCkpit.dat`.
+- Saves a clean, aligned RTT block back to `3dCkpit.dat` if desired
-- Exports the layout as PNG at native, 1k, 2k, 4k, 8k, or custom resolution.
+- Exports the layout as PNG at native, 1k, 2k, 4k, 8k, or custom resolution for accurate UV map application.
+- View HUD projection metrics and adjust multiple parameters to achieve accurate HUD field of view

 ## Run